Use these smart tips to know when to water plants and how to avoid over-watering throughout the summer growing season in your garden.

 There are three main features to look for:

-1. Be sure the nozzle has a variety of different settings.
-It’s one thing to fill a watering can but quite another to water tender young plants that need a soft, diffused spray.
+1. A variety of settings | It’s one thing to fill a watering can but quite another to water tender young plants that need a soft, diffused spray.

-2. Thumb control is also essential.
-This lets you turn the water on and off as you work and adjust the spray as desired.
+2. Thumb control | This lets you turn the water on and off as you work and adjust the spray as desired.
 It’s better for the plants and minimizes water waste.

-3. The other smart choice is a swivel connector.
-This allows the nozzle to move with your hand without twisting the garden hose.
+3. Swivel connector | This allows the nozzle to move with your hand without twisting the garden hose.
 Game changer!

 See Gilmour Watering Nozzles with Thumb Control here